 Because the selection of proposals is based upon materials submitted, it is important to write a project narrative that can be understood and evaluated fairly.
 The purpose of the narrative is to convey to the review committee what type of interaction will occur in the community setting.

-The Project Narrative addresses the six categories below.
-The narrative should be double-spaced in at least an 11-point font, and with 1" margins.
-The narrative should address the following:
+The narrative—no more than three pages, single spaced, in at least an 11-point font, and with 1" margins—should address the following:

 (1) Program Goals and Objectives - Describe the program for which you are applying.
-Outline the goals and objectives, and how they will be accomplished.
-When was this program created?
+Outline the goals and objectives and how they will be accomplished.
+When was the plan for the program developed, and has it yet been implemented in any form?
 What makes this program outstanding?

 (2) Community Need and Benefit - Describe the target population and how the proposed program will engage this community.
 Describe the need for the project and the project's benefit to the community.
 How will the community be made aware of the project?
 Include, if available, any data that identifies and supports the need for the project.